tidymodels/recipes/tests/testthat/_snaps/range_check.md

       bake(rec3, test)
     Condition
       Warning:
-      Smallest value of `x` is -10, crossing the lower bound -5.
-      Largest value of `x` is 110, crossing the upper bound 105.
+      i Smallest value of `x` is -10, crossing the lower bound -5. i Largest value of `x` is 110, crossing the upper bound 105.
       Warning:
-      Smallest value of `y` is -10, crossing the lower bound -2.5.
-      Largest value of `y` is 60, crossing the upper bound 52.5.
+      i Smallest value of `y` is -10, crossing the lower bound -2.5. i Largest value of `y` is 60, crossing the upper bound 52.5.
     Output
       # A tibble: 2 x 2
             x     y